AlgoMaster Logo

 Intuition

-Instead of using linked lists to handle collisions, open addressing stores all entries directly in the array.
-When a collision happens (the target slot is already occupied by a different key), we simply check the next slot, then the next, and so on until we find an empty one.
-This is called linear probing.
+Open addressing stores all entries directly in the array rather than in linked lists.
+On a collision (the target slot holds a different key), we check the next slot, then the next, until we find an empty one.
+This is linear probing.

-We need a larger array than the chaining approach to keep the load factor low.
-With a load factor below 0.7 or so, linear probing performs well.
-Since we have at most 10^4 entries, an array of size 20011 (a prime number roughly double the max entries) gives a comfortable load factor.
+This approach needs a larger array than chaining to keep the load factor low.
+Linear probing stays fast while the load factor (entries divided by array size) is below about 0.7.
+With at most 10^4 entries, an array of size 20011 (a prime roughly double the maximum entry count) holds the load factor near 0.5.

 Algorithm